Using Auto ISO Makes Exposure Setting Easier

 Auto ISO was introduced into digital cameras several years ago to help photographers maintain the choice of settings to arrive at a correct exposure.
 Using Auto ISO allows the camera to push the ISO up whenever it calculates the settings and finds out that the shutter speed and or aperture alone cannot create the correct exposure.
 Therefore, all new Digital cameras (including new DSLRs and mirrorless cameras) have an Auto ISO setting.

-When manufacturers introduced Auto ISO for the first time, many photographers didn’t like the idea of leaving it to the camera to set the ISO.
+When manufacturers introduced Auto ISO, many photographers didn’t like the idea of leaving it to the camera to set the ISO.
 I would say they were right, only to a degree.

 Using Auto ISO